ruxunderscore/net2JSON/README.md

 # net2JSON
 Checks for pingable clients on 1 or more configurable subnets, then checks if they have open ports on the configured port range.
-Then, the results are recorded to a unix timestamped json file for easy parsing.
+Then, the results are recorded to a UNIX timestamped JSON file for easy parsing.

 ## Prerequisites
 - python3